3ll34ndr0/gh-actions-test/README.md

    `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.
 1. Install [Terraform](https://www.terraform.io/) and make sure it's on your `PATH`.
 1. Install [Golang](https://golang.org/) and make sure this code is checked out into your `GOPATH`.
+1. Clone this repository and `cd` to it
 1. `cd test`
 1. `go mod init "<MODULE_NAME>"`
 1. `go test -v `